NikKowPHP/meetup/docs/app_description.md

 ### **Epic 7: Admin Curation & Analytics**
 *   **EF-ADM-001: Draft Review Dashboard:** As an Admin, I can view a list of all newly scraped events in "DRAFT" status.
 *   **EF-ADM-002: Edit & Approve Events:** As an Admin, I can edit event details and change its status to "PUBLISHED."
-*   **EF-ADM-003: View Key Metrics:** As an Admin, I can see a dashboard with key metrics like users, events ingested, and top categories to monitor platform health.
+*   **EF-ADM-003: View Key Metrics:** As an Admin, I can see a detailed revenue dashboard with daily, weekly, and monthly breakdowns of B2B and B2C income.

 ## 7. Development & Compliance Practices